derekwaters/wealthwise_serverless/README.md

 3) Install the streams for Apache Kafka Operator
 4) Install the KNative Serving CR in the knative-serving namespace?!
 5) Install the KNative Eventing CR in the knative-eventing namespace?!
-6)

-To add:
+6) Install the KNative Kafka CR in the knative-eventing namespace

-Build the images and stuff, then in OpenShift do the steps you didn't save, then:
+Build the images and push them to quay

 TODO: Setup Kafka ()